Loadis19032/Neless-Os/README.md

 Bright OS was written in Nasm, it is 16-bit, I write it as a hobby.
 Now I am developing a new version (current version: 0.98 alpha)

+- bootloader (only loads into sectors, in the new version the kernel.bin)
 - Base terminal
 - Mini io lib